fmnxl/nix-kaiosenv/README.md

 ```
 $ nix-shell

-# create a symlink to the WebIDE .xpi to the current directory
-$ setup

-# Start firefox with custom profile
+# If running on macOS, you can use this to start firefox
-$ firefox --profile ./profile
+$ firefox

-# Start WebIDE (Shift+F8)
 ```

 ## TODO